hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Daffers, duffers, mop-stick weavers, and undertakers,
 >
-> Oft' constitute the guests at these grand balls,
+> Oft constitute the guests at these grand balls,
 >
 > Dispute precedence, and demand the calls.
 >